 People Really Do Win Prizes From PCH Sweepstakes

 Your odds of winning a Powerball jackpot are better.
-You are also significantly more likely to die in an asteroid strike, become a movie star, or be drafted by the NBA.
+You're also significantly more likely to die in an asteroid strike, become a movie star, or be drafted by the NBA.

 Is It Worth Your Time to Enter PCH Sweepstakes?

 There are some good reasons to add PCH's giveaways to your daily sweepstakes routine.
 PCH offers truly life-changing prizes that are fun to dream about winning.
-And although the odds are extremely long, at least you don't have to pay to enter the way you must with lotteries.
+And although the odds are extremely long, at least you don't have to pay to enter, like you must with lotteries.

-If you'd like more information about how to get in touch with PCH, how to unsubscribe from unwanted emails, and how to get more answers to your questions, Publishers Clearing House has a whole list of contact numbers.
+If you'd like more information about how to get in touch with PCH, how to unsubscribe from unwanted emails, and how to get more answers to your questions, Publishers Clearing House's website has a whole list of contact numbers.